 BleachBit is a totally free software.
-Although there is an option of donating to its developers, but that is totally upto the user.
+Although there is an option of donating to its developers, that is totally up to the user.

-Since, it is free, it has been protected under the GNU license and therefore, is an open source software.
-Another advantage of open source software is that they can be easily audited by third-party security companies.
+Since it is free, it has been protected under the GNU license and therefore, is an open source software.
+Another advantage of open-source software is that it can be easily audited by third-party security companies.
 That’s the best part of any open-source software.

 On the other hand, CCleaner is not completely free.
-Although it does have a free version, but that comes with lot of limited functionalities like controlling application specific processes, removing tracking files and browsing data, fixes and tunes PC performance.
+Although it does have a free version, but comes with a lot of limited functionalities like controlling application-specific processes, removing tracking files and browsing data, fixes, and tuning PC performance.